 Your city taxes fund the services and infrastructure you depend on every day, such as good roads and the police, fire and emergency medical services that respond in a crisis and keep our community safe.
 These funds also provide for innovative library programs that encourage life-long learning, as well as superior park and recreation amenities that promote active lifestyles and provide beautiful green space for recreation and play.
-In 2022, the average NRH homeowner will pay $1,280.52 annually (or $106.71 per month) in property taxes to the city.
-The following chart shows how the tax payment is distributed to provide city services.
+In 2023, the average NRH residence paid $1,321 in property taxes to the city.
+The chart below shows how those dollars were allocated.

-* Admin Svs includes information technology, budget, finance, communications, human resources and other administrative services.
+* Admin Services includes information technology, budget, finance, communications, human resources and other administrative services.